takanory/slides/20190224pyconapac/PITCHME.md

 * Thank you for visiting my presentation.
 * I am very happy to be able to make a presentation in PyCon APAC.
+* I will not do pushups in my presentaiton.

 ---